Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Planning company projects.

-- Using digital tools.
+- Using digital organization tools.

 - Managing team schedules.